 - 1 jar (3-1/2 ounces) macadamia nuts, coarsely chopped

-- In a large heavy saucepan, combine sugar and water.
+- In a heavy saucepan, combine sugar and water.
 Cook and stir over medium heat for 4-5 minutes or until sugar is dissolved.
 Cook over medium-high heat without stirring until syrup is golden, about 5 minutes; remove from the heat.

 - In a small saucepan, heat cream over low heat until small bubbles form around edge of pan.
 Gradually stir cream into syrup (mixture will boil up).
 Cook and stir over low heat until blended.
 Stir in butter until melted.
 Remove from the heat; cool slightly.

 - Pour over brownies to within 1/4 in. of edges.
 Sprinkle with chips and nuts.
 Bake at 325° for 5 minutes (do not let chips melt completely).
 Cool completely on a wire rack.
 Refrigerate for 4 hours.
 Lift out of the pan; remove foil.
 Cut into bars.
 Yield: 20 brownies.

 Originally published as Caramel Macadamia Nut Brownies in Taste of Home's Holiday & Celebrations Cookbook Annual 2001, p228